-A: The CARES Act includes a temporary nationwide moratorium on evictions on properties secured by Federally backed mortgage loans that will provide much-needed relief and peace of mind for those struggling to make ends meet, and prevents landlords from charging fees or penalties for nonpayment of rent.
+A: The CARES Act includes a temporary, nationwide moratorium on evictions on properties secured by Federally backed mortgage loans that will provide much-needed relief and peace of mind for those struggling to make ends meet, and prevents landlords from charging fees or penalties for nonpayment of rent.
 Although there are currently no federal laws mandating moratoriums on rent, mortgage payments, or utilities, many financial institutions are offering assistance to families.
-Please visit the Federal Housing Finance Agency's website HERE for more details surrounding assistance with federally-backed mortgages, the U.S. Department of Housing and Urban Development's Frequently Asked Questions document HERE, and the Consumer Financial Protection Bureau's website HERE for additional resources.
+Please visit the Federal Housing Finance Agency's website HERE for more details surrounding assistance with federally-backed mortgages, the U.S. Department of Housing and Urban Development's Frequently Asked Questions document HERE and HERE, and the Consumer Financial Protection Bureau's website HERE for additional resources.

-On April 2, 2020, the State of Florida also placed a 45-day moratorium on residential evictions due to the non-payment of rent related to Coronavirus - read more HERE.
-On May 14, 2020, the moratorium on residential evictions was extended to June 2, 2020 - read more HERE.
+On April 2, 2020, the State of Florida also placed a 45-day moratorium on residential evictions due to the nonpayment of rent related to Coronavirus - read more HERE.
+Due to subsequent extensions, the moratorium on residential evictions is currently extended to July 1, 2020 - read more HERE.